evmos/evmos/docs/guides/localnet/multi_node.md

 make localnet-start
 ```

-This command creates a 4-node network using the `hscdnode` Docker image.
+This command creates a 4-node network using the `hazlordnode` Docker image.
 The ports for each node are found in this table:

 | Node ID          | P2P Port | Tendermint RPC Port | REST/ Ethereum JSON-RPC Port | WebSocket Port |